Glyndŵr rebellion: Rebellion flounders

-The aftermath of rebellion in Wales
+Aftermath of rebellion in Wales

 By 1415, full English rule was returned to Wales.
 The leading rebels were dead, imprisoned, or impoverished through massive fines.
 Scarcely a parish or family in Wales, English or Welsh, had not been affected in some way.
 The cost in loss of life, loss of livelihood, and physical destruction was enormous.
 Wales, already a poor country on the border of England, was further impoverished by pillage, economic blockade and communal fines.
 Reports by travellers speak of ruined castles, such as Montgomery Castle and Abbeys such as Strata Florida Abbey and Abbeycwmhir.
 Grass grew in the market squares of many towns such as Oswestry and Welsh commerce had almost ground to a halt.
 Land that had previously been productive was now empty wasteland with no tenants to work the land.
-As late as 1492, a Royal Official in lowland Glamorgan was still citing the devastation caused by the revolt as the reason he was unable to deliver promised revenues to the King.
+As late as 1492, a royal official in lowland Glamorgan was still citing the devastation caused by the revolt as the reason he was unable to deliver promised revenues to the King.

 Many prominent families were ruined.
 In 1411, John Hanmer pleaded poverty as the reason he could not pay the fines imposed on him.
 The Tudors no longer lorded it over Anglesey and northwest Wales as they had done throughout the late 14th century.
 The family seemed finished until the third Tudor brother, Maredudd, went to London and established a new destiny for them.
 Others eventually surrendered and made peace with the new order.
 Henry Dwn who, with the French and Bretons, had laid siege to Kidwelly Castle in 1403 and 1404 made his peace and accepted a fine.
 Somehow he avoided paying a penny.
 For many years after his surrender and despite official proscriptions, he sheltered rebels on the run, levied fines on 200 individuals that had not supported him, rode around the county with his retinue, and even plotted the murder of the King's justice.
 Nevertheless, his grandson fought alongside Henry V in 1415 at the Battle of Agincourt.
 Others could not fit into the new order.
 An unknown number of Owain's supporters went into exile.
 Henry Gwyn ("White Henry") — heir to the substantial Lordship of Llansteffan — left Wales forever and was to die in the service of Charles VI of France facing his old comrades at the Battle of Agincourt.
 Gruffydd Young was another permanent exile.
 By 1415 he was in Paris.
 He was to live another 20 years being first Bishop of Ross in Scotland and later titular bishop of Hippo in North Africa.